Last Updated on October 24, 2022 by The Filtery Staff

 These mini chocolates come in a few different varieties, including coconut and caramel-filled.
 They are not allergy-friendly, but they are certified USDA organic and Fair Trade.

-Find Ocho at: Target | Natural Candy Store | Ochocandy.com | Vitacost
+Find Ocho at: Ochocandy.com | Natural Candy Store | Vitacost

 Organic Chocolate from Conventional Brands

-Although this wouldn’t necessarily be our first choice, I think it’s still a better option than getting the conventional versions, especially if you need to grab something at the last minute and that’s what’s available!
+Although this wouldn’t necessarily be my first choice, I think it’s still a better option than getting the conventional versions, especially if you need to grab something at the last minute and that’s what’s available!

 Most of these options are not allergy-friendly and you should always check the labels on each package.